Vanishing Beauty: Are Blue Macaws Extinct?

 Causes of Extinction in the Wild

 One single event is not the only reason that led to the extinction of the Spix’s macaw, but some other interconnected issues became the reason for its gradual decrease.
-One of the leading causes of this bird’s demise is the harmful activities by humans.
+One of the leading causes for this bird’s demise is the harmful activities by humans.
+Regardless of the conservation efforts, several factors have contributed to making the species extinct, including the following:

 Habitat Destruction

-Related Pick: Food for Macaws: What and How Do They Eat?
+Related Pick: Food for Macaws

 Illegal Pet Trade

 The second cause is the illegal trading of pets, which plays a great role in the Spix’s macaw’s disappearance.
 The most appealing feature of these birds is their beautiful blue feathers, making their value reach higher among private collectors.
-This high demand significantly contributed to the Spix macaw extinction crisis.

 The poachers catch them in the forests and illegally sell them at very high prices.
-Sometimes, even one single bird is sold for ten thousand dollars.
+Sometimes, even one single bird is being sold for ten thousand dollars.

 The illegal trading may worsen the situation even more.
 As the birds don’t breed that quickly, losing a few will have serious impacts on the population.
-The sad thing there is a huge smuggling of many of these birds from Brazil to countries like Asia, Europe, and the Middle East.
+The sad thing is that many of the birds came through smuggling from Brazil to countries like Asia, Europe, and the Middle East.
+Despite this, some authorities tried to stop this trafficking trend.
+Unfortunately, the population is too small to recover from it.

 Predation and Competition

 Another challenge the Spix’s macaw faced was competition from other bird species.
 They had to fight for nesting spots, food, and living space.
-In many cases, bigger or more aggressive species, like other types of macaws or even invasive species such as Africanized honeybees, took over the nesting areas that the Spix’s macaws needed.
+In many cases, bigger or more aggressive species – like other types of macaws or even invasive species such as Africanized honeybees – took over the nesting areas that the Spix’s macaws needed.
 This made it even harder for the species to successfully breed and survive in the wild.

 Controversies and Ethical Debates